GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### That hardly ever happens is another way of saying 'it happens'.
+> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
+If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
 >
 > ~ *Douglas Crockford*